On the cover time of Brownian motion on the Brownian continuum random tree: Brownian motion on compact real trees

 \begin{proof}[Proof of Proposition \ref{rk}(a)] Supposing that $X^{(\varepsilon)}$ and $X^{\mathcal{T}}$ are coupled, each with starting point $\rho$, we have from Lemma \ref{htident} that, $P_\rho^\mathcal{T}$-a.s.,\

 Hence the claim follows from Lemma \ref{ltcoupling}. \end{proof}

 For the proof of part (b) of Proposition \ref{rk}, the additional ingredients we need are the following Ray-Knight-type result at a single hitting time (Lemma \ref{rkhit}) and certain additivity and Markov properties for tree-indexed BESQ processes (Lemma \ref{add}).
+Although we will not need the greater generality here, it should be straightforward to extend this result to locally-compact real trees (at least when $X^\mathcal{T}$ is recurrent).